loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 You could remove `migrate` from the build step and run it in a "Post-Deploy" hook.
 This means migrations run _after_ the new container is live and the old one is dead.

-This fixes the "removing a field” problem, because the schema change happens after the old container is no longer serving traffic.
-But it breaks the "adding a field” problem: if you add a new required column, the new code in the new container might start up and try to query that column _before_ the migration finishes.
+This fixes the "removing a field" problem, because the schema change happens after the old container is no longer serving traffic.
+But it breaks the "adding a field" problem: if you add a new required column, the new code in the new container might start up and try to query that column _before_ the migration finishes.
 Result: the new app crashes on startup, and the deployment fails.

 Another issue: if migrations fail, your _deployment still succeeds_, leaving your app running with mismatched code and schema.